Written statement of particulars

 - hours of work (and if Sunday’s, night work or overtime is required);

-- holiday entitlement (and whether public holidays are included);
+- paid holiday entitlement (and whether public holidays are included);

 - place of work, and whether there is a requirement to relocate;